The Westernport Bay area consists of rocky platforms, sandy beaches and unique marine habitats.

 Within Western Port Bay there are the Islands of...

 All offer the public great opportunities to learn about the unique fauna and flora that are specific to this area of Victoria, Western Port Bay.

-Sometimes there is an added bonus of seeing and feeding a school of stingrays.
+Sometimes there is the added bonus of seeing and feeding a school of stingrays.

 These swim into shore through the pier's pylons and come right up to the shoreline.
 Feeding them is quite an exciting sight.
 The time we witnessed this I was amazed how close the feeder can get with their hand.
-They hold the food out and feed the stingray as it glides over their hand.
+They hold the food out in the flat of their palm and feed the stingray as it glides over their hand.
 Not something for the feint hearted to do.